 Laura Benge (she/her) is the Accessibility Manager for the Sundance Institute located in Salt Lake City, UT with her two large dogs.
 Her degree is in Rehabilitation Studies with an emphasis and certification in Orientation & Mobility.
 Laura has worked in accessibility for over 10 years and prior to working within film exhibition, she specialized in accommodating state services, employment opportunities, and community events for individuals with dual-sensory loss.
 She has worked within direct services and on a national level supporting the reformation of state systems through technical assistance, consultation and legislative efforts.
 Laura is a firm believer in equal opportunity and community engagement which has led her to working with mission-aligned art organizations, like the Sundance Institute.

-Cassidy Dimon is a filmmaker and event producer with over 15 years of experience producing film events across the US.
+Cassidy Dimon is the executive director of FWD-Doc, a filmmaker and event producer with over 15 years of experience producing film events across the US.
 She has produced over 200 film screenings, numerous award shows and film festivals, as well as two iterations of the esteemed Getting Real Documentary Film Conference.
-As a film professional with u
+As a film

 QWOCMAP